#NARIC - Developing and maintaining the ENIC-NARIC website

 FraudS+ - False Records, Altered Diploma and Diploma Mills Qualifications Collection

-Improvement of the existing FraudSCAN database, containing samples of fraudulent academic titles.
+The project aspires towards the improvement of the existing FraudSCAN database, containing samples of fraudulent academic titles.
 The project foresees the involvement of students.
-Through questionnaires addressed to student unions, an analysis will be carried out on the knowledge of the phenomenon, in order to design useful tools for the promotion of the fight against fraud in the academic field.
-FraudS+ promotes dialogue on the issue of fraudulent academic qualifications also with policy makers, higher education institutions and relevant stakeholders.
+An analysis will be carried out to gauge the level of awareness regarding this phenomenon, through questionnaires addressed to student unions, in order to design useful tools for the promotion of the fight against fraud in the academic field.
+FraudS+ promotes dialogue on the issue of fraudulent academic qualifications in collaboration with policy makers, higher education institutions and relevant stakeholders.